 How to create banner ADs for Display campaigns

-Now that you know how to create and track UTM links for your Facebook campaign, you may be looking into the dark abyss of creative incompetence.
+Now that you know how to create and track UTM links, you may be looking into the dark abyss of creative incompetence.
 If you're anything like me, creating appealing banner ads can be a torturous experience.

 Today's article aims to be exactly the kind of resource I never managed to find when I was starting off in Marketing.
 The kind of resource which plainly describes the basics of graphic design, and provides a step-by-step methodology to creating passable banner ads.

 It took me ages to figure this out, and as a result, the images I used in blog posts and paid campaigns at the beginning of my career were quite frankly abominable.